 Layout

-The motor driver has two output terminals which solder to the motor terminals on the back of any JGA25-370 style motor.
+The motor driver has two output terminals which solder to the motor terminals on the back of most JGA25-370 style motors.
+The diameter of a usable motor should be 24mm and the terminals be under 20mm apart at the furthest distance, and over 13mm apart at the shortest distance.
 Those output terminals can also be soldered to wires which can be connected to any brushed DC motor that is within the driver’s ratings.
-There are 4 male headers sticking out the side of the board, which connect to power, ground, input 2, and input 1.
+There are 5 male headers sticking out the side of the board, which connect to power, ground, input 2, input 1, and VREF.
 There is also an indicator LED for input 1 and another indicator LED for input 2.
 As well as an “LEDs” jumper that can be cut to disable those LEDs.

 Features

-The motor driver chip on this board is the DRV8251, which is an H-Bridge Brushed DC Motor Driver.
+The motor driver chip on this board is the DRV8251, which is an H-Bridge brushed DC motor driver.
 It can support 1.8V, 3.3V, and 5V logic levels, and has a supply voltage range of 4.5V – 48V.
-It has a peak current of 3.7A, and a continuous current of about 2.2A.
+It has a peak current of 3.7A, and a continuous current of about 2.3A.
 More features include:

 Usage

-This motor driver is very easy to control with any development board like an Arduino UNO, or our Tineato 3226.
+This motor driver is easy to control with any microcontroller board like an Arduino UNO, or our Tineato 3226.
 Start by soldering the output terminals to the terminals on your motor.
-The driver board should be pushed all the way onto the back of the motor and then soldered on.
-You can also use wires to connect the output terminals to different sizes of motors (22AWG or 20AWG works fine).
+The driver board should be pushed all the way onto the back of the motor, then soldered on from the top.
+You can also use wires to connect the output terminals to different sizes of motors (24AWG to 20AWG work fine).

 A high signal on IN1 (1.5V – 5.5V) and a low signal on IN2 (0V) will make the motor spin one way, and the opposite will make the motor spin the other way.
-A PWM signal on one of the inputs will change how fast the motor spins.
+PWM signals on the inputs will change how fast the motor spins.

 Below is an example using our Tineato 3226 development board.
-Remember that any development board can be used.
-We are connecting our GND pin from our Tineato to the - pin on our driver, the VCC pin to the + pin, pin 0 to IN1, and pin 1 to IN2.
-Pins 0 and 1 on our Tineato are PWM pins so we will be able to control the motor’s speed.
-In the code below we turn the motor at full speed one direction, then let the motor come to a stop, then turn it about half the speed the other direction.
+Remember that any development board/microcontroller board can be used.
+First we will connect the GND and VCC pins from our power supply to the - and + pins on our driver respectively.
+We will also make sure to connect the GND pin from our Tineato 3226 to the power supply GND.
+Then connect pin 0 on our Tineato 3226 to IN1, pin 1 to IN2, and the VCC pin to VREF.
+Pins 0 and 1 on are PWM pins so we will be able to control the motor’s speed.
+The code below will spin the motor one direction at full speed for 2 seconds, spin the motor the other way at about half the speed for 2 seconds, then repeat.

 void setup() {